Towards 2-derivators for formal $\infty$-category theory: Background

 since $\text{Cyl}(\Delta^0)=\Delta^0\times J\cong J$.
 Furthermore, we have denoted by $0,1$ the two $0$-simplices of $J$.
 Now we can apply $h$ and we get

 where we used the isomorphism $hN\cong\id_{\Cat}$ and the functoriality of $h$ (notice that $hFX=FX$).
 In other words we found an invertible $1$-cell inside $h\B(FX,FX)$ whose endpoints are $h(l_X)h(\alpha_X)$ and $\id_{FX}$, meaning that they are isomorphic.
 With the same argument one shows that the other homotopy induces an isomorphism as well.
 To conclude the proof we see that $(h_*\alpha)_X\cong h(\alpha_X)$ thanks to the action of the change of base $2$-functor $h_*$ on the monoidal units of the base monoidal categories: it is precomposed by a map $[0]\to h\Delta^0$ which is necessarily an isomorphism since the endpoints are both trivial categories. \end{proof} \begin{cor} Suppose we have a pair of $2$-functors $G,G'\colon\D\rightrightarrows h_*(\M)$ between a $2$-category $\D$ and a $\sSet_{\emph{Joyal}}$-enriched model category $\M$ such that $GD, G'D$ are fibrant-cofibrant objects in $\M$ for every $D\in\D$.
 Let $\alpha\colon G\Rightarrow G'$ be a $2$-natural transformation s.t.\ $\alpha_D$ is a weak equivalence for every $D\in\D$.
-Then $\alpha$ is a pseudonatural equivalence. \end{cor} \begin{proof} The proof is an immediate consequence of Lemma \ref{pointwise equiv} and Corollary \ref{pseudonat inverse}, since the components of $\alpha$ are weak equivalences between fibrant-cofibrant objects. \end{proof} \begin{defn} Let $\M$ be a $\sSet_\joy$-enriched model category.
-We define $F, C\colon\M\to\M$ to be the fibrant and cofibrant replacement simplicial functors.
-They come with simplicial natural transformations $\alpha\from\id_{\M}\Rightarrow F$ and $\beta\from C\Rightarrow\id_{\M}$ whose components are trivial cofibrations and trivial fibrations, respectively.
-Restricting them to fibrant-cofibrant objects they admit pseudonatural quasi-inverses $\widetilde{\alpha}$ and $\widetilde{\beta}$. \end{defn} Henceforth we will not distinguish between fibrant/cofibrant replacement simplicial functors and the $2$-functors induced on homotopy $2$-categories.
-The context will make it clear. \begin{cor} Suppose we have a pair of $2$-functors $H,H'\colon\D\rightrightarrows h_*(\M)$ between a $2$-category $\D$ and a $\sSet_{\emph{Joyal}}$-enriched model category $\M$.
-Let $\alpha\colon H\Rightarrow H'$ be a $2$-natural transformation s.t.\ $\alpha_D$ is a weak equivalence and $HD, H'D$ are fibrant objects in $\M$ for every $D\in\D$.
-Then $C\alpha$ is a pseudonatural equivalence.
-Dually, if $HD$ and $H'D$ are cofibrant for every $D\in\D$ then $F\alpha$ is a pseudonatural equivalence. \end{cor} \begin{proof} From the functorial factorizations of the model category $\M$ we know that for every $D\in\D$ the diagram
+Then $\alpha$ is a pseudonatural equivalence. \end{cor} \begin{proof} The proof is an immediate consequence of Lemma \ref{componentwise equiv} and the fact that every 2-natural transformation that is a componentwise equivalence is a pseudonatural equivalence, since the components of $\alpha$ are weak equivalences between fibrant-cofibrant objects. \end{proof} \begin{defn} Let $\M$ be a $\sSet_\joy$-enriched model category.
+We define $F^{\M}, C^{\M}\colon\M\to\M$ to be the fibrant and cofibrant replacement simplicial functors.
+They come with simplicial natural transformations $\eta^{\M}\from\id_{\M}\Rightarrow F^{\M}$ and $\epsilon^{\M}\from C^{\M}\Rightarrow\id_{\M}$ whose components are trivial cofibrations and trivial fibrations, respectively.
+When restricted to fibrant-cofibrant objects, they admit pseudonatural inverses. \end{defn}